Vita-Inu/VinuFinance---AWSM-Frontend/README.md

 npm run dev
 ```

-## Deployment

-TBD

 ## Conventions

 ### Project structure

-//TODO:: Remake since we will drop `app` feature...

 ```
 - public
 - src
-  - components # Shared UI components with no logic
+  - components # Shared UI components with no business logic
+    - component
+      - styled.tsx # Place to keep styled components.
+      - index.tsx # Everything what goes outside of feature scope should be exported from index file.
-  - features # Shared component which use multiple UI components or have any kind of logic.
+  - features # Shared component which use multiple UI components or have any kind of business logic.
+    - feature
       - components # UI Components made for this single feature
+        - component
+        - styled.tsx
+      - styled.tsx # Styled components can be kept near main component or inside "components" folder.
-  - app
+      - hooks
-    - page.tsx # Index page
-    - borrow
+      - types
-      - components # UI components which are related only to Borrow page
-      - features # Components which have some logic related only to Borrow page
-      - page.tsx # Borrow page
+      - index.tsx # Everything what goes outside of feature scope should be exported from index file.
+  - pages # We are using `nextjs` pages router
 ```

 ### Naming